frank-cerny/psychic-adventure/README.md

 # Process: Creating a new Input/Output Set (with GraphQL)

 1. Create entity(s) (this includes the EF configuration if required)
+2. Create context methods if required (CRUD)
-2. Create GraphQL Input Type (map to entities) (similar to a response DTO)
+3. Create GraphQL Input Type (map to entities) (similar to a response DTO)
-3. Create GraphQL Output Type (map to entities) (similar to a request DTO)
+4. Create GraphQL Output Type (map to entities) (similar to a request DTO)
-4. Scaffold command/query
+5. Scaffold command/query
-5. Scaffold validators
+6. Scaffold validators
-6. Add query/mutation in root query/mutation
+7. Add query/mutation in root query/mutation
-7. Write integration tests for commands/queries
+8. Write integration tests for commands/queries
-8. Write full system tests for overall GraphQL queries/mutations
+9. Write full system tests for overall GraphQL queries/mutations